Richard Reid: Bombing attempt on American Airlines Flight 63

 The explosive apparently did not detonate due to the delay in the departure of Reid's flight.
-The rainy weather, along with Reid's foot's perspiration, caused the fuse to be too damp to ignite.
+The rainy weather, along with Reid's foot perspiration, made the fuse too damp to ignite.

 Legal proceedings and sentencing

 Reid was immediately arrested at Logan International Airport after the incident.
 Two days later, he was charged before a federal court in Boston with "interfering with the performance of duties of flight crew members by assault or intimidation", a crime which carries a penalty of up to 20 years in prison and a $250,000 fine.
 Additional charges were added when he was formally indicted by a grand jury.
 The judge ordered Reid held in jail without bail, pending trial due to the gravity of the crimes and the perceived high risk that he would try to flee.
 Officials at the time indicated that Reid's shoes contained 10 ounces (283 g) of explosive material characteristic of C-4, enough to blow a hole in the fuselage and cause the plane to crash.

 During a preliminary hearing on 28 December, an FBI agent testified that forensic analysis had identified the chemicals as PETN, the primary explosive, and TATP (triacetone triperoxide), a chemical needed to detonate the bomb with a fuse and match.
 The prosecutor obtained a grand jury indictment and on 16 January 2002, Reid was charged with nine criminal counts related to terrorism, namely: